 Stay Up to Date on Standards

 ADA compliance monitoring is not a one-time and forget-it task.
 Standards, like websites, evolve.
 WCAG 2.0 was updated to WCAG 2.1.
-There are web content accessibility guidelines that contributors need to know to stay ADA compliant.
+There are web content accessibility guidelines that contributors need to know to stay ADA-compliant.

 Content accessibility guidelines WCAG 2.0 and content accessibility guidelines WCAG 2.1 cover a broad range of recommendations.
 Typically, it is not burdensome but requires some change in the workflow of web management.
 As stated above, loading images to an e-commerce website involves alt tags (alternative text).

 There are benefits related to ADA compliance.
-It provides a company a competitive advantage and the potential for more transactions.
+It provides a company with a competitive advantage and the potential for more transactions.
 Compliance offers a better experience across browsers.
-It provides digestible information for results on search engines like Google and other search engines.
+It provides digestible information for results on search engines like Google and others search engines.
 Compliance helps the website reach a broader audience and reduces errors and the chance of ADA litigation.